Ford Zeta engine

-Developed in the late 1980s by the Ford Motor Company, the Ford Zeta engine was a straight-4, double overhead cam internal combustion engine with which Ford had intended to replace the analogous Pinto and CVH models.
+Developed in the late 1980s by the Ford Motor Company, the Ford Zeta engine was a straight four, double overhead cam internal combustion engine intended to replace the Pinto and CVH models.

-Ford designed the Zeta to share some parts with other Ford engine developments at the time, including the smaller Sigma I-4 and larger Duratec V6.

-This engine shares its bore and stroke dimensions with the 2-valve CVH engine.
+The Zeta shared some parts with other Ford engines developed at the time, including the smaller Sigma I4 and larger Duratec V6.
+The engine shares its bore and stroke dimensions with the 2-valve CVH engine.
 Ford Power Products sells the Zeta in 1.8 L and 2.0 L versions as the MVH.
+It is a commonly held myth that the Zeta is merely a DOHC 16-valve development of the CVH, but whilst the cylinder blocks have similarities - this is largely to do with the need to attach the engine to legacy transmissions and mounting points on existing models and also the Zeta was also made in the same factory on the same production tooling; the blocks are not actually interchangeable.

 Production of the engines, renamed Zetec (the rename occurred because Lancia owned the "Zeta" trademark), began at Ford's Bridgend plant in Wales in September 1991, with later production added at Cologne, Germany in 1992 and Chihuahua, Chihuahua, Mexico, in 1993.
 The first Zetecs displaced 1.8 L, with a 2.0 L version arriving quickly afterwards.
 The final Zeta Zetec was produced on December 10, 2004 at the Bridgend factory with over 3,500,000 built at that location.

-The engine fits the Ford T9, B5/iB5, G5M/G25MR, CD4E and MTX-75 gearboxes using the same bell bolt pattern as the Crossflow.
+The engine fits the Ford T9, BC5/iB5, G5M/G25MR, CD4E and MTX-75 gearboxes using the same bell bolt pattern as the Crossflow.